 |---|---|

-| Name | An internal label so you can tell your chatbots apart — visitors don't see it. |
+| Name | An internal label so you can tell your chatbots apart; visitors don't see it. |

 | Widget Icon URL (optional) | A link to an image to use as the chat bubble icon. |

 | Knowledge Base access | Check the knowledge bases this chatbot may answer from.
-Only synced ones can be selected — a Not synced badge means you need to finish syncing it first. |
+Only synced ones can be selected; a Not synced badge means you need to finish syncing it first, along with its word count and content type so you can tell at a glance what the bot will actually draw from. |

-| Allowed domains (optional) | Restrict where the chatbot loads — it only appears on the domains you list here (e.g. example.com, www.example.com).
+| Allowed domains (optional) | Restrict where the chatbot loads: it only appears on the domains you list here (e.g. example.com, www.example.com).
 Leave empty to allow all domains. |

 - Select Create Chatbot.
 The chatbot appears in your list once it finishes setting up.